Skip to main content

 Everyone is a Materialist Now (forthcoming)

-Spinoza, New Materialism and the Metaphysics of the Everyday (forthcoming)
+Spinoza, New Materialism and the Contemporary (forthcoming)

 Human, All Too (Post)Human: The Humanities After Humanism.
 Co-editor.
 Lexington Books, June 2016.